 What did you implement from the YTT in your life?
 Do you see your job, things or people differently?

-This is a hard one to put into words because the progress for me felt so massive at the end of the training course, but now I realise more and more that it was only the peak of the iceberg.
+This is a hard one to put into words because the progress for me felt so massive at the end of the training course, but now I realize more and more that it was only the peak of the iceberg.

 Back then I would have said more than anything it changed my relationship with myself, but as this develops I see the change this has on everything around me, and most of all that I must love myself enough to be able to drive that change.